HelloPareto/june-test/README.md

 ---

-### Part 3: Implementation
+### Part 2: Implementation

-Given the following requirements:
+Given the following verification requirements:
 - Step 1: Ensure there is an email with subject containing "Payroll Forecast".
 - Step 2: Ensure there is an email sent to "payroll@example.com".